vknabel/vknabel.github.io/contents/Experience-upgrading-a-Swift-Server-to-Vapor-4.md

    1. remove old `var userID: User.ID`
    2. replace old computed `var user: Parent<DeviceToken, User> { parent(\.userID) }`
    3. with `@Parent(key: "user_id") var user: User`
+   4. The same rules apply to children and siblings
+6. Instead of declaring static `createdAtKey`, `updatedAtKey` and `deletedAtKey` use `@Timestamp(key: FieldKey, on: TimestampTrigger)` as seen above
-6. add an empty `init() {}`.
+7. add an empty `init() {}`.
 Not sure when to customize and what its for 🤔
-7. Here you need to pay attention!
+8. Here you need to pay attention!
 You may never set your relations directly, always use `$user.value =` or `$user.id =`.
 In this case we set both resulting in an already eager loaded `user`.

+Oh and if your models conform to `Parameter`: just remove it.
+It has been removed.

 ### Migrations

-As our models are fine now, lets dive into their migrations!
+As our models are fine now, let’s dive into their migrations!

 Previously it was a common practice to conform your models to `Migration` and to even let Fluent derive a default migration from your `Model`.
 Though with Vapor 4 we need to actually implement those.
 I mean, conforming your models to migration isn‘t scalable anyways.
 So after all it‘s a good change.